-NeuroTrend ICU provides a graphical user interface that makes navigation through the results very easy.
+encevis acute care provides a graphical user interface that makes navigation through the results very easy.
 The detection of the EEG patterns can be synchronized with the EEG at any time.
 You can navigate using your mouse and mouse wheel and by using the buttons on the bottom of the screen.